open-resources/dash_curriculum/tutorial/part1/chapter5.md

 `gunicorn` and `:server` will rarely change.
 However, recall that the `ch5_app.py` is your app file name.
 If your app file name is different, you will need to update this section (excluding the `.py` part).
-For example, let's say my app file was called `app.py`.
+For example, let's say your app file was called `app.py`.
 Consequently, this section would have been: `gunicorn app:server`.

 ![render gunicorn info](./ch5_files/gunicorn-info.png)

-Scrool all the way down the page and click the blue "Create Web Service" button.
+Scroll all the way down the page and click the blue "Create Web Service" button.

-Render will take approximately 5 to deploy the app to the web.
+Render will take approximately 5 minutes to deploy the app to the web.
 For larger apps, this could take longer.

 Once it's done, click the url at top left corner of the screen to run the app.